Port Forwarding

 - Click Start.
 The connection opens immediately and, if configured, your browser launches to the forwarded address.

-Active port forwards appear in the menu bar and in the port-forward management panel, where you can stop, restart, or bookmark them.
+Active port forwards appear in the menu bar and in the port-forward management panel, where you can stop or restart them from one place.

 Features